Bologna, Italy: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. Be careful to pick the correct type.
-The vast majority of adapters available online are simply plugs and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C, F and L. Make sure to pick the right kind.
+A lot of adapters that you can buy are simply plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be appropriate for most countries.

 Make your flight more comfortable with an airplane phone mount